TishaniSakalya/thyroid-cancer-risk-prediction/README.md

 ## 🚀 Running the Code

 1. Clone this repo
-2. Run scripts in `/analysis/` to reproduce results
+2. Run scripts in `/codes/` to reproduce results
-3. Launch the web app using `Rscript app.R` (or `python app.py`)
-4. View the demo using this link. [https://drive.google.com/drive/folders/1aEtJILyCsOrMf-ZsOB7hoVDymd9pt_US]
+3. View the demo using this link. [https://drive.google.com/drive/folders/1aEtJILyCsOrMf-ZsOB7hoVDymd9pt_US]

 ## 📚 Tools Used